 Free school meals

 All children in reception, year 1 and year 2 get a free meal at lunchtime, under the government's Infant Free School Meals scheme.
 These are provided at all Bury Council maintained schools, academies, free schools, and pupil referral units.
 You do not have to apply for these.
+But if your child is in a key stage 1 year group and you get one of the qualifying incomes shown below it will help the school if you make a claim for free school meals, as they can get extra funding.

 - Income Support